 No building in the city could accommodate the expected number of mourners for the funeral except for the McIntyre Arena, the local arena which was modeled as a small scale version of Maple Leaf Gardens.

 Sadly, I don’t even have a copy of the photo anymore, though I remember exactly how it was taken, the fact that it wasn’t cropped (tech speak for modified or having sections removed) and it was printed across the entire front page.

 The best spot in the whole arena for a panoramic, all-encompassing photo which showed the crowd, estimated at 2,000+, about a dozen priests on a stage and Costello’s coffin; I knew where to be.

 Of course, my spot was barricaded off and locked.
 Being an intrepid reporter and knowing what I wanted, I jumped over the locked gate and set up in the arena’s balcony.

 It was an interesting setup.
 I had no tripod and not enough light to get the shot I wanted.

 I knew it had to turn the flash off and use the natural, available light the arena was giving me.

 With the extra half-inch of lift under the lens, I had my shot.
 All it took was one shot and I knew it.
 As soon as I looked in the back of the camera and saw my image, I knew it was the front page.

 They say, a picture tells a thousand words.
 Well, it’s taken me 553 to describe the process of taking one of my all-time favourites.

-Stay tuned as my next photography post will center around DSLR basics including F-stops, shutter speeds, depth of field and possibly taking good photos for marketing, though this may be in part 3.
+This including F-stops, shutter speeds, depth of field and taking good photos for marketing.